Gethe/wow-ui-source/README.markdown

   * Players no longer need to discover Cataclysm dungeon entrances in order to access them via the Dungeon Finder.

+  * The Bastion of Twilight

+    * Ascendant Council

+      * The Elementium Monstrosity can be attacked from farther away than was previously the case.

+      * The damage dealt by Liquid Ice has been increased significantly.

+      * The damage dealt by Electric Instability on normal difficulty has been reduced slightly.

+      * Immunity effects will no longer cancel Gravity Crush.

+      * Gravity Crush no longer hits additional targets on Heroic difficulty.

+      * Frozen Orbs now despawn at the start of phase 3 on Heroic difficulty.

+    * Cho'gall

+      * The recast time on Depravity has been increased in 10-player mode.

+    * Halfus Wyrmbreaker

+      * Shadow Nova is now cast less frequently in 10-player modes to account for fewer available interrupts there.

+      * The captured drakes in this encounter now apply Dragon's Vengeance when they are killed instead of when they are freed.
+To account for this change, the health and damage of the drakes has been reduced, and the damage bonus gained from Dragon's Vengeance has been increased.

+    * Valiona and Theralion

+      * Immunities no longer port players out of the Twilight Realm.

+      * The damage dealt by Twilight Sentries on Heroic difficulty has been reduced.

   * Blackrock Caverns

     * Beauty now spawns with only two pups in Heroic difficulty.
 Not to worry